-Securing a business loan can be daunting but one of the more important functions when needing capital for growth or survival.
-You must demonstrate to your lending institution that your business can generate a profit and have a positive cashflow.
-This requires substantiating your position with a series of reports including the preparation of a 3-Way Forecast and Key Financial Ratios.
+Securing a business loan can be daunting but it is one of the more important functions when needing capital for growth or survival.
+When preparing financials for the bank, you must demonstrate to your lending institution that your business can generate a profit and have a positive cash flow.
+This requires substantiating your position which you can do with a series of reports.
+To do this, include the preparation of a 3-Way Forecast and Key Financial Ratios.

 Three ratios are commonly used by bankers when assessing loan applications.
 It is important to understand these:

 This tells the banker how many times you could make the loan repayments with your net income.
 If the ratio is 10 or more, the banker will feel pretty comfortable.
 If it is just over 1 then they will be very nervous.
 Especially in the event of a profit downturn which could reduce your ability to repay the loan from your net profit.

 Create an Account Group for the Debt Service Amount to include both the income and principal components of your repayments.
 Net Profit is a standard Account Group so you don’t need to create that.

 Debt Service Coverage Ratio = Net Profit / Debt Service Amount

 The debt service amount is your loan repayment, the sum of the principal and interest amounts.